 B.A., Psychology, University of Maryland College Park, 2001

 M.S., Marriage and Family Therapy, University of Maryland College Park, 2004

 Licensed Clinical Marriage and Family Therapist, LCM211, State of Maryland

-Completed Level 1 Training in Gottman Method Couples Therapy and uses Gottman Method Couples Therapy in my work
+Completed Level 1 AND Level 2 Training in Gottman Method Couples Therapy and uses Gottman Method Couples Therapy in my work

 Diane Ochalek, Licensed Clinical Social Worker.